 Part of an escape room extravaganza: If you’re feeling lazy then just north of Kings Cross are Omescape and clueQuest which between them have six games including several that I’ve ranked highly.
 The two venues are two minutes’ walk apart, so you could easily fit in the full set in a day and have plenty of time to spare.
 If you want to play three rooms back to back, then clueQuest are by far the best option in London – with three games that I (and others) rate highly.
 If you don’t mind travelling around and want a variety of rooms, then I’d suggest Time Run, Enigma Quests – School of Witchcraft and Wizardry and Escape Plan which give a really nice cross section of games – immersive, mechanical and magical.
 If you’re feeling super-lazy then Breakin’ Escape have six games in a single location.

-Difficult: To be honest, London doesn’t have many very difficult rooms, but Clue Adventures’ Book of Secrets is probably the hardest.
+Difficult: To be honest, London doesn’t have many very difficult rooms, but I’d suggest Clue Adventures’ Book of Secrets, Time Run’s Celestial Chain and Escape Plan’s Battle for Britain (review not posted yet).
 Escape Rooms‘ two rooms are probably fairly close behind, with Room 33 marginally harder.
 Honourable mention to Escape Plan.
 Time Run and clueQuest’s Revenge of the Sheep which have slightly easier puzzles, but they’re numerous enough to make them worth a mention.